 Section 4: Retiree members shall consist of persons who have been members of the CSPPA in good standing for 10 years and are retired from sworn or civilian service with CSPD.
 Such sworn retirees may receive a CSPPA retiree badge.

 Section 4A: As of January 1, 2021, sworn and civilian persons who have been members of the CSPPA in good standing for a minimum of five consecutive years, and who have separated from CSPD in good standing after a minimum five consecutive years of employment, are eligible for a limited retiree membership.
 Limited retiree membership shall include free notary service and access to the CSPPA maintained Federal Firearms License (FFL).
 (Approved 04/01/2021)

 Section 5: Deleted.

-Section 6: Associate members of this Association shall consist of police officer recruits in the fulltime paid employment of the City of Colorado Springs.
-Any person meeting this prerequisite shall, upon application on the prescribed forms become an Associate Member of this Association.
+Section 6: Associate members shall consist of full-time CSPD police recruits.
+Any person meeting this prerequisite shall, upon application, become an Associate Member.
 Dues shall be collected commencing with the first paycheck following graduation from the Academy.
 At such time, Associate members will automatically become Active members of this Association and be accorded full benefits.

 As an Associate member, benefits shall include free notary service for members and their families at the CSPPA Office; discounts on life, accident, automobile, cancer, renters and homeowners’ insurance through payroll deductions; 24/7 use of the CSPPA gym located in the basement of the Municipal Court on Kiowa between Nevada and Weber (224 E. Kiowa); access to the CSPPA maintained Federal Firearms License (FFL); and admission to CSPPA member events.